 These diagrams are most commonly used to model database structures in software engineering and business information systems and are particularly valuable tools for BAs in those fields.

-P.S.
-In Lucidchart, you can automatically generate an ERD when you import your databases and schemas.
-Follow this guide to try it out or manually build your ERD with the template below!
+In Lucidchart, you can automatically generate an ER diagram when you import your databases and schemas.
+Follow this guide to try it out, or manually build your ER diagram with the template below.

 Start visual modeling with Lucidchart